DMTF/Redfish-Tacklebox/README.md

   --method {GET,HEAD,POST,PATCH,PUT,DELETE}, -m {GET,HEAD,POST,PATCH,PUT,DELETE}
                         The HTTP method to perform; performs GET if not specified
-  --body BODY, -b BODY  The body to provide with the request --verbose, -v         Indicates if HTTP response codes and headers are
+  --body BODY, -b BODY  The body to provide with the request; can be a JSON
-                        displayed
+                        string for a JSON request, a filename to send binary data, or an unstructured string --verbose, -v         Indicates if HTTP response codes and headers are displayed
 ```